nagaraj-real/interview-agent/README.md

 ## Usage

-Interview Agent uses the power of AI to help users prepare for their interview.
+Interview Agent uses the power of AI to help users prepare for their programming interviews.

 **Skills Recommendation**: Using RAG, the Agent can ingest the candidate's resume, and job description and recommend skills.